aamir9138/Object-Oriented-Programming-by-Durga-Sir/README.md

 ````
 C c1 = new P(); // Parent reference can be used to hold the child Object but child reference cannot be used to hold the parent object.
 ````
+## Importance of Inheritance

+The importance that the classes will get reduced we will not need to write classes again in child classes.
+- which class is the root of all the classes ---> `Object Class`
+- `Object Class` contains the most common methods for all Java classes.

+## Types of Inheritance

+### Single inheritance

+`Class B extends A` it is possible in Java

+### multiple inheritance

+multiple inheritance is not possible in Java

+`Class C extends A,B` is not possible

+### multi-level inheritance

+this is possible in Java.

+`Class A`
+`Class B extends A`
+`Class C extends B`

+### hierarchial inheritance

+it is supported. it means if from one class many classes inherit separately `Class A`
+`Class B extends A`
+`Class C extend A`
+`Class D extends A`